turbot/steampipe-docs/docs/learn.md

 ## Explore
 Steampipe provides commands that allow you to discover and explore the tables and data without leaving the query shell.
-(Of course this information is all available in [the hub](https://hub.steampipe.io/plugins/turbot/aws/tables) if online docs are more your speed...)
+(Of course, this information is all available in [the hub](https://hub.steampipe.io/plugins/turbot/aws/tables) if online docs are more your speed...)

 Let's fire up Steampipe!
-Run `steampipe query` to open an interactive query session:
+Run the `steampipe query` to open an interactive query session:

 ```bash
 $ steampipe query